fs-kanayama/reactlandia-bolerplate-lite/README.md

     yarn static

-  The result will be in `exported-static-website` you can upload it to static hosting or to serve locally with any HTTP.
+  The result will be in `exported-static-website/`.
+  You can upload it to static hosting or to serve locally with any HTTP server.

-  For testing, you may for example run `http-server` package:
+  For testing, you may, for example, run `http-server` package:

     cd exported-static-website/
     npx http-server